steemit/devportal-tutorials-js/tutorials/14_reblogging_post/README.md

 We are using the `client.broadcast` function provided by `dsteem` to reblog the selected blogpost.
 There are 4 variables that are required to perform this action:

 *   The account name that is doing the reblog
-*   The private posting key of the account that is doing the reblog
+*   The private _posting_ key of the account that is doing the reblog (this is not your main key)
 *   The author of the post that is being reblogged
 *   The title of the post that is being reblogged